Learn to sail: Sailing license, basics & costs 2026

 - Only take off/land in harbors or calm bays.
 The risk is too high in open water with waves.

-- Practice hand landings.
+- Practicing hand-landing.
 There's no flat surface on a sailboat.
-I land the drone by hand — it takes some practice, but it works reliably.
+I land the drone by hand—it takes some practice, but it works reliably.

-- Waterproof bag For the drone.
-Saltwater and electronics are not friends.
+- Waterproof bag for the drone.
+Saltwater and electronics don't mix.

 - Protect batteries from sunlight.
 Temperatures of 40°C+ on deck are normal.
 Overheated batteries will refuse to start.